 In 1957, Harley's racing manager, Hank Syvertsen, who had been with Harley-Davidson's racing department since the 1920s, hired O'Brien, and when Syvertsen retired later that year, O'Brien was made head of racing.
 O'Brien didn't let the change of climate from Florida to Milwaukee bother him.
 "I just wore warmer clothes and still rode my motorcycle year-round," O'Brien said proudly.

 In the face of heavy competition, primarily from the British-made BSA and Triumph teams, Harley-Davidson dominated the late-1950s and early-1960s AMA Grand National Series with Carroll Resweber.
 O'Brien said that of all the riders who rode for Harley-Davidson, he felt that Resweber may have been the most talented.
-"He could do it all – on miles, half-miles, TTs and road racing," remembers O'Brien.
+"He could do it all – on miles, half-miles, TTs and road racing," remembered O'Brien.
 "Resweber would try things that other riders would never attempt."

 With riders such as Dick Mann, Gary Nixon and Kenny Roberts, the British and Japanese factory teams were overtaking Harley-Davidson, at first on the road courses and then even on the dirt tracks, which had been Harley's domain for the better part of 50 years.
 The company needed to improve on its venerable KR racers, and in the early-1970s, Harley-Davidson launched its new XR750 motor.